 You play an important role in our building and we want you to know about our commitment to Responsible Property Management.
-Please visit our website for more information about our ForeverGreen promise and for a listing of all of our buildings that have been certified "Green" or have received industry related awards and recognition.
+Please visit www.quadreal.com for more information about our commitment and more about our buildings that have been certified "Green" or have received industry related awards and recognition.